ADGEfficiency/adgefficiency.github.io/_posts/2017-04-30-machine-learning-in-energy-part-one.md

 ## learning what humans can't

 Machine learning is a family of algorithms that learn patterns in data.
 Traditionally humans would write code to tell a machine what to do.
 Machine learning models figure out solutions for themselves.
-Data is the source of knowledge - the teacher.

 **Learning allows machines to exceed human performance**.
 Deep learning has blown past the previous state of the art in fundamental computer science problems such as computer vision and natural language understanding.
-It's also already better than any human at complex games such as Go.
+It's also already better than any human at complex decision making problems such as Go.

 Previously computers were limited by the intelligence of the programmer - now they are limited by the infomation available in data.